brevdev/user-dotbrev/README.md

 #### `.brev/setup.sh`
 This is the main file that runs on your linux machine, directly after we provision it and before your project is cloned.

 You can pre-download VSCode extensions and globally install software like zsh, linux build tools, or create-react-app.
 Anything that you would globally install on your computer.
+The working directory when the file is running is user-dotbrev.

 Careful not to place too many software packages in here (like Node v14, Python, or Go), and instead place that in your project's `.brev`.
 This way different versions of your software will not conflict, and others can clone your environment.